 Reporting suspected side effects and reactions helps us monitor vaccine safety.
 Every report is valuable and helps ensure vaccination is safe.

-If you or a health professional thinks you have experienced a reaction to or side effect of vaccination, please report it.
+If you or a doctor thinks you have had a reaction or side effect from vaccination, please report it.

-You can ask a health professional to report to the Therapeutic Goods Administration (TGA) on your behalf.
+You can ask your doctor to report to the Therapeutic Goods Administration (TGA) for you.

 Or you can report side effects yourself:

 - to your state or territory health department